SCSI Bus A Connector Pin-Out

 The "A" cable is used with SCSI-1, SCSI-2, or SCSI-3 to provide "FAST" SCSI with an 8 bit [Parallel] data bus.

 With SCSI-2 the "A" may be used alone or with the "B" cable to provide "WIDE" SCSI allowing a 16 or 32 bit data bus.
 The pin-out for the 'A' Single-ended data cable is listed below.
 The Single-ended pinout for the A Cable is shown on the Single-ended A Cable page.
 The A cable has 50 conductors and provides an 8 bit data bus.
 The interface is Differential (Twisted-pair) with a cable length at 25 meters maximum.
 A 1 foot minimum length cable shall be used between devices.
-SCSI-I used a Centronics 50 pin connector, 0.10 inch spacing, with 0.05 inch ribbon cable.
+SCSI-I used a Centronics 50 pin connector, 0.10 inch spacing, with a 0.05 inch ribbon cable.
 While SCSI-II provided 8 bit data over a Micro D 50 pin, high density (50 mil).
 The 'A' cable impedance is between 90 and 140 ohms.
-The minimum conductor size is 28 AWG solid or stranded.
+The minimum conductor size is 28 AWG solid or stranded wire.
 For Connector and Cable Assembly manufacturers refer to the main SCSI page.
 Or refer to the main Connector manufacturers page, Cable manufacturers page, and Cable Assembly manufacturers

 SCSI A Cable PinOut